d99kris/nmail/README.md

     3 = pre-fetching of all messages in all folders, i.e. full sync

-With level 0-2 configured, pre-fetch level 3 - a single full sync - may be triggered at run-time by pressing `S` from the message list.
+With level 0-2 configured, pre-fetch level 3 - a single full sync - may be triggered at run-time by pressing `s` from the message list.

 ### save_pass